 Highlights: Loyal, Protective, Energetic

-The East Siberian Laika is a spitz-type Russian dog.
-They originated from the region that’s east of the Yenisei River in Siberia.
+The East Siberian Laika is a spitz-type dog that originated from the region east of the Yenisei River in Siberia.
+Though they were originally bred for hunting, they’ve turned out to be very versatile dogs that can do it all.
+In fact, some specialize in herding or sled-pulling!

 The standard for this dog, along with other Laikas, were established in 1947.
-However, they have yet to be recognized by any major kennel clubs.
+However, they have yet to be officially recognized by any major kennel clubs.
+In the western part of the world, dog owners seem to prefer their cousin – the Siberian Husky instead.

 East Siberian Laika Temperament

 The East Siberian Laika can be a fierce hunter on the field.
-But off the field, they’re actually affectionate and loving dogs.
-They’ll rarely show excessive aggression towards humans.
+But off the field, they’re actually affectionate and sweet dogs.
+They’ll rarely show aggression towards humans, but you may not want to push their limits.
+They’re far from being pushovers.

-East Siberians have a passion for hunting and it shows.
-Sitting at home and hanging out with the family cannot be their only thing.
-They’ll thrive best with a stimulating job or role.
+East Siberian Laikas have a passion for hunting and it shows.
+They’re not to be trusted with smaller pets in the home!
+In addition, they need to remain active.
+Sitting at home and lounging with the family cannot be their only thing.
+A stimulating job will make them happy.

 9. Franzuskaya Bolonka